Categories: Income tax Return

 • MSMEs is required to maintain clear records of expenses and payments to simplify compliance and tax filing.
 Implement systems to track due dates and payments.

-• Micro, Small, and Medium Enterprises must fixed Budget for Liabilities & Allocate funds monthly or quarterly to avoid last-minute cash flow crunches.
-And also Keep updated on any amendments to Section 43B or related provisions.
+• Micro, small, and medium enterprises must fix a budget for liabilities & allocate funds monthly or quarterly to avoid last-minute cash flow crunches.
+And also keep updated on any amendments to Section 43B or related provisions.

 • Timely payments not only reduce the tax burden but also help in better financial planning and cash flow management.
 With proper practices in place, MSMEs can turn this provision into an opportunity for growth and sustainability.